 Catherine had a bad experience at a similar place.
 "People were looking at me, thinking I was some kind of crack whore, like they could buy me," she says.
 "I was shaking after I came out."

 Earlier this month, Bradford Crown Court heard how heroin user Krysia Truskawecka was locked in one of these fortified crack houses and forced to sell drugs through a metal hatch in order to pay off her debt to dealers.
-Unsurprisingly, these places also tend to look pretty grim; there are even "extreme cleaning" companies that specialize in clearing them up.
+Unsurprisingly, these places also tend to look pretty grim; according those I speak to at Peter's, there are even "extreme cleaning" companies that specialise in clearing them up.

 I ask Lynval why no one is smoking weed, because the last time I was here the place smelled like the Monday of Notting Hill Carnival.
 He says he's banned it for now because of a bit of heat from the police, who've been sniffing around after noise complaints from a business next door.
 Even so, Lynval still gets a steady 200-plus buying off him every week.